romoboss/DrobbiBot/README.md

 # Use Intructions

-0. Download Visual Studio (not Visual Studio Code) if you haven't already
+0. Download Visual Studio (or Visual Studio Code) if you haven't already
 1. Download Program.cs and DrobbiBot.csproj
 2. Put the files in a folder
 3. Open the folder using Visual Studio